 By Justin Paguio

-If your repair appointment is approaching and you have questions about how to ship your instrument to our store, have no fear!
+If you have questions about how to ship your instrument to our store, have no fear!
 We have put together this brief guide for best shipping practices for most oboes, clarinets, and bassoons.

 - Send your instrument in its case.